One-Shot Distributed Source Simulation: As Quantum as it Can Get: Extending to Many Receivers

 \section{Extending to Many Receivers}

-We have now established the general framework of one-shot distributed source simulation and its relation smooth max common information.
+We have now established the general framework of one-shot distributed source simulation and its relation to smooth max common information.
 We now explain that it is straightforward to generalize beyond simulating a bipartite distribution.
 In the classical case this was addressed by Liu et al. \cite{Liu-2010a}.
 In that work if one goes to the appendix where they prove it, they just point out it is in effect the same as proof as before.
 Indeed, this observation lifts to our setting with one nuance: it is not clear how to argue the minimizer for multipartite systems should be classical.
 This is because the proof of Proposition \ref{prop:restricting-to-classical-registers} uses the decomposition of a quantum Markov chain and it is not clear how to generalize this to more systems.
-Regardless, this is in effect irrelevant with regards to the operational task at hand, so we focus on the classical seed.
+Regardless, this is in effect irrelevant with regards to the operational task at hand, so we focus on the initial resource being classical randomness that is copied.